 I visited StoneTown and also took the ferry over to Dar es Salaam.
 The ferry was massively over-crowded and I remember thinking this is how news gets made.
 There were probably 500 people on the boat and I am guessing design was for no more than 350 or so.
 I stood the entire time along with many others, because there were not enough seats.
 Every bit of floor space was occupied by people or luggage.
 Little kids were spread out to sleep on blankets put down on the deck.
 There were four old wooden life boats that looked to hold around 20 people each.

 Overall, a lovely excursion after the long climb.
 When I left Zanzibar, I flew home via Amsterdam and London.
-Amsterdam for food and fun with Sjoerd and Onah and London for a few days of shopping.
+Amsterdam for food and fun with Sjoerd and Onah and London for a few days of shopping and visiting friends.
 London at Christmas time is amazing.
 Finally, I made it back home, one year after I had left.
 As sabbaticals go, this was a good one.